 Let me start by saying, a substitute teacher is not the same as an assistant teacher.
 While the latter is under the direct supervision of the classroom teacher, the former is fully authorized to perform the functions of a regular classroom teacher.

-Substitute teacher is a professional who is tasked to perform the instructional and classroom management for students when their regular classroom teacher is absent for a day or longer periods of time.
+A substitute teacher is a professional who is tasked to perform the instructional and classroom management for students when their regular classroom teacher is absent for a day or longer periods of time.

 Their duties include but not limited to lesson plan interpretation, taking attendance, explaining homework, and maintaining classroom cleanliness following a schedule and managing behaviour.